-Project Title Tariff Reviews for Private Water and Sewerage Providers

-Project Number WT-0000-0109

-Sector Water & Sewerage

-Project Description There are several private water providers with approved Licences.
+Project Title Tariff Reviews for Private Water and Sewerage Providers Project Number WT-0000-0109 Sector Water & Sewerage Project Description There are several private water providers with approved Licences.
 These water providers, in keeping with their Licence, will apply for rate increases.
-It is therefore important that they are included in the work plan however it should be noted that there is no specific timeframe for the submission.

-Start Date 2023 April

-End Date 2024 March
+It is important that they are included in the work plan although there is no specific timeframe for the submission.
+Start Date 2023 April End Date 2024 March